Lecompton Constitution

-The Lecompton Constitution (1858) was the second of four proposed constitutions for the state of Kansas.
-Named for the city of Lecompton where it was drafted, it was strongly pro-slavery.
+The Lecompton Constitution (1858) was the second of four proposed state constitutions of Kansas.
+Named for the city of Lecompton, Kansas where it was drafted, it was strongly pro-slavery.
 It never went into effect.

 History

 Purpose

-The Lecompton Constitution was drafted by pro-slavery advocates and included provisions to protect slaveholding in the state and to exclude free people of color from its bill of rights.
-Slavery was the subject of Article 7, which protected the right to slave "property", and prevented the legislature from emancipating slaves without their owners' consent, and without full compensation to their owners.
-It was initially approved in a rigged election in December 1857, but overwhelmingly defeated in a second vote in January 1858 by a majority of voters in the Kansas Territory.
+The Lecompton Constitution was drafted by pro-slavery advocates and included provisions to protect slavery in the state and to exclude free people of color from its bill of rights.
+Slavery was the subject of Article 7, which protected the right to enslaved "property".
+It prevented the legislature from emancipating enslaved people without their enslavers' consent and full compensation.
+A rigged election approved it in December 1857 but overwhelmingly defeated in a second vote in January 1858 by a majority of voters in the Kansas Territory.
 The rejection of the Lecompton Constitution, and the subsequent admittance of Kansas to the Union as a free state, highlighted the irregular and fraudulent voting practices that had marked earlier efforts by bushwhackers and border ruffians to create a state constitution in Kansas that allowed slavery.

 Predecessors

 The Lecompton Constitution was preceded by the Topeka Constitution and was followed by the Leavenworth and Wyandotte Constitutions, with the Wyandotte becoming the Kansas state constitution.
 The document was written in response to the anti-slavery position of the 1855 Topeka Constitution of James H. Lane and other free-state advocates.
-The territorial legislature—which, because of widespread electoral fraud consisted, mostly of slave owners—met at the designated capital of Lecompton in September 1857 to produce a rival document.
-Free-state supporters, who comprised a large majority of actual settlers, boycotted the vote.
-President James Buchanan's appointee as territorial governor of Kansas, Robert J. Walker, although a strong defender of slavery, opposed the blatant injustice of the Constitution and resigned rather than implement it.
-This new constitution enshrined slavery in the proposed state and protected the rights of slaveholders.
-In addition, the constitution provided for a referendum that allowed voters the choice of allowing more slaves to enter the territory.
+The territorial legislature—which, because of widespread electoral fraud, mainly consisted of enslavers—met at the designated capital of Lecompton in September 1857 to produce a rival document.
+Free-state supporters, who comprised most actual settlers, boycotted the vote.
+President James Buchanan's appointee as territorial governor of Kansas, Robert J. Walker, although a strong defender of slavery, opposed the blatant injustice of the constitution and resigned rather than implement it.
+This new constitution enshrined slavery in the proposed state and protected the rights of enslavers.
+In addition, the constitution provided for a referendum on whether to allow more enslaved people to enter the territory.

-Both the Topeka and Lecompton constitutions were placed before the people of the Kansas Territory for a vote, and both votes were boycotted by supporters of the opposing faction.
+The Topeka and Lecompton constitutions were placed before the people of the Kansas Territory for a vote, and supporters of the opposing faction boycotted both votes.
 In the case of Lecompton, however, the vote was boiled down to a single issue, expressed on the ballot as "Constitution with Slavery" v.
 "Constitution with no Slavery".
-But the "Constitution with no Slavery" clause would have not made Kansas a free state; it merely would have banned future importation of slaves into Kansas (something deemed by many as unenforceable).
-Boycotted by free-soilers, the referendum suffered from serious voting irregularities, with over half the 6,000 votes deemed fraudulent.
+But the "Constitution with no Slavery" clause would not have made Kansas a free state; it merely would have banned the future importation of enslaved people into Kansas (something deemed by many as unenforceable).
+Boycotted by free-soilers, the referendum suffered serious voting irregularities, with over half the 6,000 votes deemed fraudulent.
 Nevertheless, both it and the Topeka Constitution were sent to Washington for approval by Congress.